-Court Response To ACS Bond Investigation Recommendations by Case
+Court Response To Recommendations by Case

-In response to the bond investigations reviewed by the court in 2021, an order for no reduction was entered in 70% of the rulings, ROR in 16%, reduced bond/percentage of bond in 13% and home detention/electronic monitoring in 1%.
-This compares with 2020 disposition rates of no reduction in 67% of the cases, ROR in 15%, reduced bond/ percentage of bond in 16% and home detention/electronic monitoring in 2%.
-The court can enter multiple rulings in response to a bond investigation prior to case disposition; in 2021 this represented 6% of rulings.
+In response to the bond investigations reviewed by the court in 2022, an order for no reduction was entered in 81% of the rulings, ROR in 13%, reduced bond/percentage of bond in 6% and home detention/electronic monitoring in less than 1%.
+This compares with 2021 disposition rates of no reduction in 70% of the cases, ROR in 16%, reduced bond/ percentage of bond in 13% and home detention/electronic monitoring in less than 1%.

 The court orders bond investigations upon initial appearance, which is typically the next business day following an arrest and detention.
 Bond investigations can also be ordered at other times.
 ACS strives to submit these reports in a timely manner, with a goal of submitting at least 80% within three business days of the order.
-In 2021 ACS submitted 86% within three business days, a slight decrease from 2020's 87%.
+In 2022 ACS submitted 91% within three business days, an increase from 2021's 86%.